slaclab/rogue/docs/src/utilities/fileio/custom.rst

 Custom Writers
 ==============

-Rogue provides a standard class :ref:`utilities_fileio_stream_writer` for storing stream data in Rogue.
+Rogue provides a standard class :ref:`utilities_fileio_writer` for storing stream data in Rogue.
 In some cases the user may want to implement a custom file format or may need to record data in a pre-defined for certain DAQ systems.
 Rogue provides the ability to sub-class the StreamWriter class, while keeping its core features including multiple segmented files and data buffering for burst